IP-2025/waves-of-the-fallen/.github/ISSUE_TEMPLATE/task-feature.md

 ## Estimation

-> Leave this empty until the next sprint review
+> Leave this empty until the next sprint review.
+> Remember to add issue to Project 'IP-2025' after creation and select a possible parent issue.